 For example, a filter press has a rated sludge separation rate based on the particle size of the water slurry.
 Particles smaller than the filter pore pass through the filter press, leading to lower efficiency.

-Unlike filter presses that are essentially operating in batch mode that require periodic manual cleaning, the dewatering centrifuges are flow-through type devices that operate continuously with any need for shut-downs related to cleanouts.
+Unlike filter presses that are essentially operating in batch mode that require periodic manual cleaning, the dewatering centrifuges are flow-through type devices that operate continuously without any need for shut-downs related to cleanouts.